 Starboy, indeed.
-The Weeknd is an R&B sensation — and his net worth proves it.
-According to Celebrity Net Worth, the Toronto native is estimated to be worth an incredible $100 million.
-How did he accumulate such wealth since the start of his career in 2010?
-Here’s a breakdown.
+The Weeknd — real name Abel Tesfaye — is an R&B sensation, and his net worth proves it.
+The Toronto native is estimated to be worth an incredible $200 million, according to Celebrity Net Worth.
+So, how did he accumulate such wealth since the start of his career in 2010?

 The Weeknd Is a Chart-Topping Pop Sensation

-The singer — real name: Abel Tesfaye — released his debut album, Kiss Land, in 2013 after three years of releasing mixtapes that would become known as the Balloon Trilogy.
+The “Take My Breath” singer released his debut album, Kiss Land, in 2013 after three years of releasing mixtapes that would become known as the Balloon Trilogy.
 The album debuted at No. 2 on the Billboard 200 in the United States.

 In 2015, Abel released his second album, Beauty Behind the Madness, which put him on the map.
 Singles “The Hills” and “Can’t Feel My Face” both reached number one on the US Billboard Hot 100.
 Also from the album, his song “Earning It” was Academy Award-nominated and appeared on the soundtrack for the film Fifty Shades of Grey.

-The Weeknd’s follow-up third album, Starboy, also debuted at number one on the US Billboard 200.
-Its lead single, “Starboy,” peaked at number one on the Billboard Hot 100 in the United States.
+The Weeknd’s follow-up third album, Starboy, also debuted at No. 1 on the US Billboard 200.
+Its lead single, “Starboy,” peaked at No. 1 on the Billboard Hot 100 in the United States.

 In March 2020, the pop star released his fourth studio album, After Hours, which debuted at number one on the US Billboard 200.
 Its first two singles, “Heartless” and “Blinding Lights”, topped the Billboard Hot 100 chart in the United States and earned platinum certification.